 Root Canal Baltimore, MD

 Root canal therapy, often simply called a root canal, is a dental procedure designed to save and repair a severely damaged or infected tooth.
-This treatment becomes necessary when the pulp, the innermost soft tissue of the tooth, becomes inflamed or infected.
+This treatment becomes necessary when the pulp, the soft tissue inside your tooth, becomes inflamed or infected.
 This can happen due to deep decay, cracks, repeated dental procedures, or trauma.
-The term “root canal” often evokes fear with many of our patients however, this treatment offers tooth-saving, pain-relieving capabilities.
-Horizon Family Dental Care can provide you with a root canal in Baltimore, MD if you are suffering from a painful infection or a severely damaged tooth.
+The term “root canal” often evokes fear with many of our patients, but this treatment offers tooth-saving, pain-relieving capabilities.
+Horizon Family Dental Care can provide you with a root canal in our Baltimore, MD, dental office.

 root canal in Baltimore, MD